 Menopause can not only cause bloating, weight gain, acid reflux, mood swings and general discomfort, but it can also cause imbalances in our digestive system and affect gut health.

 Oestrogen, or “hormones which promote the development and maintenance of female characteristics of the body” help to regulate the stress hormone cortisol, and starts to decline as we enter the first stages of menopause.
 As this hormone declines, stress levels increase, and the cortisol starts to inhibit our body’s ability to digest food.

 This slowing down of the digestive process in turn can lead to imbalances in the gut and digestive issues.
 Where previously the body relied on Oestrogen to assist with the digestion of food, it now needs other ways to help with digestion and maintain a healthy balance of gut bacteria.

-Soy is known to contain a high concentration of isoflavones, a type of plant oestrogen (phytoestrogen) that is similar in function to human oestrogen.
-And because it is fermented with good bacteria, this improves the digestibility and absorption in the body, as the fermentation process partially breaks down the soy sugars and protein molecules.
+Whole foods such as soy beans ares known to contain a high concentration of isoflavones, a type of plant oestrogen (phytoestrogen) that is similar in function to human oestrogen.
+And fermented soy is even better as it improves the digestibility and absorption in the body, as the fermentation process partially breaks down the soy sugars and protein molecules.

 Soy foods are also rich in nutrients including B-vitamins, fibre, potassium, magnesium, and high-quality protein.
 Unlike some plant proteins, soy protein is considered a complete protein, containing all nine essential amino acids that the body cannot make which must be obtained from the diet.